 The gameplay is structured to have a certain RNG quality to it: insomuch that there is no guarantee the girl you’re trying to do quests for will be where you need her to be to do the quest.
 Let’s look at it on this wise.
 Let’s say Jennifer gives me a quest to work out with her three times on the beach in three days.
 Simply enough, right?
 Nope, because you can’t just tell her to meet you on the beach to do her quest: she has to already be there.
 There’s a reason for this, but we’ll put a pin in it for now.
 Suffice to say, this particular gameplay feature makes it difficult to build a loadout and stats that can take on the final boss alone.

 Luckily each girl has primary and secondary attacks to use in battles.
 The greater their affection for the GMP, the more attacks you can unlock.
 Because of the limits of time (you only have twenty days in-game), money and weapons, these attacks are key to beating the final boss who is Street Fighter Third Strike Gill levels of cheap.
 You will need every power-up, item, and to max out whatever stats you can just to hang ten turns with this one.
-I have yet to see anyone beat this game without romancing any of the girls and I am sure there is a way to unlock a single romantic ending.
-However, that will require maxing out your particular girl and getting at least two others into secondary territory to unlock their attacks.
+And that will require maxing out your particular girl and getting at least two others into secondary territory to unlock their attacks.
 And EVEN then, it’s not a guarantee.

 To date, the only way I’ve found to beat the final boss is the way the game starts flat-out telling you to once you’ve finish one of the girl’s routes: to go and unlock the rest of them.
 Yeah, the gameplay actively encourages the player to go for a harem and, keeping what I said in mind from earlier, you will have to start building said harem from day one to have everything you need for the final fight.